Why is release management important?

 - Ensuring that releases operate as per expectations

-- Ensuring that requirements are clear across dependent project streams with a release
+- Ensuring that requirements are clear across dependent project streams with an effective release

 - Initiating and overseeing the development of technical guides and training for external functionality